Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Don't secure the splint too tight.
 If toes or fingers become pale, cold, or numb, loosen the splint immediately.

 Place ice or a cold pack on the injury for 20 minutes every 3 to 4 hours to limit swelling and pain.
-Use a barrier, like a thin towel, between the ice or cold pack in a thin towel before putting it on the skin to prevent cold injury to the skin.
+Wrap the ice or cold pack in a thin towel before putting it on the skin to prevent cold injury to the skin.

-Raise the injury above the heart, if possible, to reduce swelling.
+If possible, raise the injury above the heart to ease swelling.

 The injury has forced a joint beyond its normal range of motion and now the joint won’t work.

 A strong force, such as a fall, placed great stress on a bone or joint, especially if a snap was heard.

 The joint or limb looks crooked or bowed.